Shrey-B/Stanford-Machine-Learning/README.md

 # Stanford-Machine-Learning
-Octave codes for the programming exercises for the Coursera Machine Learning course
+Octave codes for the programming exercises of the Coursera Machine Learning course.